Subshifts with sparse traces: Corollaries

-More generally, we obtain that there are singly periodic points in all SFTs whose projective subdynamics are countable sofic shifts.
+More generally, we obtain that there are singly periodic points in all SFTs whose traces are countable sofic shifts.
 We say a $\Z$-subshift $Y$ is \emph{bounded} if its language is bounded, where a bounded language is any sublanguage of $w_1^* w_2^* \cdots w_{\ell}^*$ for words $w_i$.
 In \cite{Sa14} it is shown that all countable sofic shifts are bounded.
 A \emph{singly periodic} configuration is a configuration with a nontrivial period whose orbit in the shift action is infinite.
-The following proposition should be constrasted with \cite[Theorem~3.11]{BaDuJe08}, where it is shown that all countable two-dimensional SFTs contain a singly periodic point.
+The following proposition should be constrasted with \cite[Theorem~3.11]{BaDuJe08}, where it is shown that all countably infinite two-dimensional SFTs contain a singly periodic point.